classicist/TAN-1-dev/README.md

 The best place to start is guidelines/, followed by examples/.
 The other three subdirectories -- functions/, schemas/, and TAN-R-tok/ -- carry the core files needed for validation.

+For more examples, consult https://github.com/orgs/textalign/people and look for libraries hosted by participants.